tyson314/CS-260-Startup-Project/README.md

 by downloading functional packages through the node.js methods or by using things like fetch.
 What would have taken me days to code on my own we included in just a few lines as well.
 Now I just need to decide how I will implement all of this in my start up project.

+Simon MongoDB

+This project was kind of hard for me to wrap my head around.
+I think the environmental variables were a little tricky especially since I had to put them in two different places.
+It makes sense though that you don't want them physically in your code, a lot like protecting from SQL injection attacks.
+Overall very helpful and I think I know how I will implement this into my startup.